Congress Pushes Back on Air Force Plan to Slash MH-139 Grey Wolf Buy

 Why Congress Wants Them Back

 Congressional opposition has been bipartisan.
-Senators from Montana, North Dakota and Wyoming have led the push to restore the full 80.
+Members of the House Armed Services Committee have led the push to add aircraft back.
 The argument is straightforward: the ICBM force is one leg of the nuclear triad, the Sentinel replacement is years away, and security forces protecting the existing Minuteman silos cannot wait for a politically convenient moment.

 A scaled-down MH-139 fleet would force the three missile wings to share airframes.
 That sharing arrangement does not work for security operations, where geography is fixed and response times are measured in minutes.
 Either you have enough helicopters at each base, or you don’t.